notcopernicus/auto-lab/automotive-projects/dead-car-diagnostics/engineering-log.md

 I will need to find a budget friendly battery, buy some more liters of coolant and then test to see if after a new battery and more coolant will allow the engine to run.
 Hopefully, there isn't more sever damage to the engine!

+#### 08.18

+The car officially has sever engine damage preventing it from turning on.
+After replacing the battery and fixing the coolant leak the vehicle refused to turn on hinting at osme major underlying issues within the issues (eg blown hed gasket)
+This was a very fun project and hopefully when I return from college I can continue to use it as a learning process because just from these two repairs I have learned so much!